spring-cloud-samples/sleuth-issues/949/README.md

 Watch the log outout from the bootRun command

 ### Expected Behaviour
-The header `X-B3-ParentSpanId` should exist on all requests and have the same value.
+The header `parentSpanId` should exist on all requests and have the same value.

 ### Actual Behaviour
-The header `X-B3-ParentSpanId` only exists on the first call.
+The header `parentSpanId` only exists on the first call.

 ## Troubleshooting